arimagic-8bit/Walk-Me-Game/README.md

 - Increase game difficulty by time (it moves faster or appears more negative elements)
 - Dog name registration and scoreboard (to compete again other players)
 - Sounds and visual effects (when collides, looses, barks or eats)
+- Some food will have a punctuation multiplier

 ### Links